Twelve Core Challenges and Fifty Rapid Responses

 The Solution

-Voters are not asked to choose between “the Union” and an undefined outcome.
-They are asked to choose between two specified constitutional futures.
+Voters are therefore presented not with a choice between “the Union” and an undefined alternative, but between two identifiable constitutional models.

 How It Resolves It

-By placing the full architecture on the record before any vote, the Accord converts a fear-based leap into a comparative constitutional decision.
-It enables independent scrutiny, structured debate, and legal assurance prior to consent being sought, rather than after.
+By placing the constitutional architecture on the public record before any referendum, the Accord converts uncertainty into a comparative constitutional question.

 The Outcome